garysteinmetz/technology_survey_study_materials/lessons/i_know_how_to_reserve_a_domain_in_aws_and_create_a_static_web_site_using_s3.md

   - Uncheck the 'Block all public access' check box then click the 'Next' button.
   - Finally, create the 'Create bucket' button.
+  - Back on the main S3 page, click the name of the bucket under the 'Bucket name' column.
+  - Click the 'Properties' tab, click the 'Static website hosting' box, click the 'Use this bucket to host a website' radio button, enter 'index.html' in the 'Index document' box (this is the file that gets selected when someone goes to a URL without a specific file or directly listed), then click the 'Save' button.

 ### Align the Domain with the S3 Bucket